wopjs/disposable/README.md

 ### DisposableOne

 DisposableOne is a lightweight [DisposableMap](#DisposableMap).
 It only manages one disposer or disposable at a time.
-It is useful if you want [Refresh-able](#refresh-able) but only need to manage one disposer or disposable.
+It is useful if you want [Refreshable](#refreshable) but only need to manage one disposer or disposable.

 ```js
 import { disposableOne } from "@wopjs/disposable";